+1.3.4 Dissemination

-- 1.3.4 Dissemination Dissemination is through events, media, and communication channels. - 1.3.5 Plans for Next Reporting Period.
-Plans for the next reporting period include to: 1) continue to publish METRANS research reports and briefs to the website; 2) continue to publish news; 3) enhance and expand the website; 4) continue social media programs and grow subscriber database; 5) offer the series on Working and Living in a Port City 6) continue the InfoShop/Blog.
+Dissemination is achieved through the events, media, and communication channels described above.

+1.3.5 Plans for Next Reporting Period.
+Plans for the next reporting period include to: 1) continue to publish completed METRANS research reports and briefs to the website; 2) continue to publish news, webcasts, and podcasts; 3) enhance and expand the website; 4) continue social media programs and grow subscriber database for LinkedIn and followers of Twitter; 5) offer the series on Working and Living in a Port City; 6) continue to add to the InfoShop/Blog; and to 7) produce two new episodes of the Trade Talks cable TV series.